Heather Cox Richardson: The Death of Reconstruction (2001)

 Richardson extended her earlier study of Republican policy into the postwar period with The Death of Reconstruction (2001).
 Unlike other historians, she focused her analysis of the period on the "Northern abandonment of Reconstruction".
 Building on the earlier work of C. Vann Woodward, she argued that a more complete understanding of the period required appreciation of class, not only race.
 As Reconstruction continued into the 1870s and especially the 1880s, Republicans began to view African-Americans in the South more from a class perspective and less from the perspective of race that had driven their earlier humanitarianism.
-In the midst of the labor struggles of the Gilded Age, Republicans came to compare "the demands of the ex-slaves for land, social services, and civil rights" to the demands of white laborers in the North.
+In the midst of the labor struggles of the Gilded Age, Republicans came to compare "the demands of the ex-slaves for land, social services, and civil rights" with those of white laborers in the North.
 This ideological shift was the key to Republican abandonment of Reconstruction, as they chose the protection of their economic and business interests over their desire for racial equality.

 According to Professor Michael W. Fitzgerald, at St. Olaf College, it "is an important book" offering a reinterpretation of how the North abandoned freed slaves during reconstruction.

 The Greatest Nation of the Earth (1997)

 Richardson's first book, The Greatest Nation of the Earth (1997), stemmed from her dissertation at Harvard University.
 Inspired by Eric Foner's work on pre-Civil War Republican ideology, Richardson analyzed Republican economic policies during the war.
 She contended that their efforts to create an activist federal government during the Civil War marked a continuation of Republican free labor ideology.
-These policies, such as war bonds and greenbacks or the Land Grant College Act and the Homestead Act, revolutionized the role of the federal government in the U.S. economy.
+These policies, such as war bonds and greenbacks, as well as the Land-Grant College Act and the Homestead Act, revolutionized the role of the federal government in the U.S. economy.
 At the same time, these actions laid the groundwork for the Republican Party's shift to big business after the Civil War.
 James L. Huston found it to be an important assessment, especially of the political economy and economic doctrines of the Republican Party.